-Due to the Coronavirus epidemic, another development with worrisome implications for air travel barely got noticed.
-Most major airports are exposed on the Dark Web, a recent study found.
+Due to COVID, another development with worrisome implications for air travel barely got noticed.
+Most major airports are exposed on the dark web, a recent study found.

 Security experts were alarmed to learn that 66 out of 100 airports were exposed on the Dark Web.
 This finding is the result of a recent cybersecurity study conducted by ImmuniWeb, a provider of attack surface management and threat intelligence services.